jordan4ibanez/fast_pack/README.md

 # fast_pack
- A fast texture packer for D built on top of rectPack2D.
+ A fast texture packer for D built on top of potpack.

 This is built off of: https://github.com/mapbox/potpack